 The last thing you want is to stuff your luggage with items you really aren’t going to use.
 You already have extra things to keep track of – diaper bag, bottles, and baby!.

-Before you start packing, make of list of the essentials and check it twice.
+Before you start packing, make of list of the baby travel essentials you will need to pack and check it twice.
 Do you really need to bring baby’s four new dresses with matching tights to the beach?

 Your list should look something like this: